Introduction

 10. Choose Fiber Carefully

-Fiber is important for digestion.
+Fiber is essential for digestion.

 But too much fiber can cause gas.